coopengo/coog-admin/doc/oauth_setup.md

 Click on activate API

-Then a new API dashboard appears and ask you to create identifiers to start.
+Then a new API dashboard appears and asks you to create identifiers to start.
 So click it.

 #### First step